jharwell/jharwell.github.io/content/showcase/aamas-2022-demo/index.md

 Experiments using the scientific method have an independent variable whose impact on results are measured through a series of trials.
-SIERRA allows you to express this as a research query on the command line, and then parses your query to make changes to a template input file to generate launch commands and experimental inputs to operationalize it.
+SIERRA allows you to express this as a research query on the command line and then parses your query to make changes to a template input file to generate launch commands and experimental inputs to operationalize it.
 Switching from targeting platform A (e.g., ARGoS) to platform B (e.g., ROS+Gazebo) is as easy as changing a a single